lxx-holmes/lxx-holmes/README.md

 🔭 I’m working on a dissertation on NLP.

-⚡ Fun fact: I am an HKICPA, CICPA member and a CFA charter holder.
-I play the Pipa (a traditional Chinese instrument) and the piano, and was in the school orchestra from primary school through to university.

 💬 I am keen to explore how technology will change the finance industry.

-📫 How to reach me: lixiaoxu@connect.hku.hk